Skip to Content

 The CO2 (carbon dioxide) laser is the most common type of laser used for

-Laser resurfacing is usually very precise and causes little
+In most cases, laser resurfacing is very precise and causes little

 damage to the surrounding skin and tissue.
 It is done most often on the face,

-but it may be done on skin in other areas of the body.
-The hands, neck, and
+but it may be done on skin in other areas of the body, such as the hands, neck, and chest.

-Newer methods of laser resurfacing cause fewer complications
+Newer methods of laser resurfacing cause fewer problems

 and have faster recovery times.
 These methods include: